 DEFRA’s Sustainable Farming Incentive pilot will begin in October 2021.
-The deadline for expressions of interest is 11 April, and farmers will be selected anonymously and at random for an invitation to take part.
+The deadline for expressions of interest was 11 April 2021, and Defra has invited all farmers who expressed interest to submit a full application to the pilot.
 A key part of the pilot will be giving feedback to DEFRA on how the scheme works.

 SFI: DEFRA’s Plans for Piloting and Launching the Scheme:

 Defra Future Farming Blog: